kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 </aside>

 In the previous section of this week’s lesson, you reflected on your different identities.
 While it is great to have a strong set of identities, as you saw in the final reflection, your identities can shape your beliefs about yourself.
-And as a consequence, they can shape what you believe you are capable, or deserving, of, leading to something called **limiting beliefs**.
+As a consequence, they can shape what you believe you are capable, or deserving, of, leading to something called **limiting beliefs**.

 <aside>